Alex-Genovese/floatversion/README.md

   Without options, produces a single sorted string of all unique items found Filters output as string, column or max.
 Post-output grep requires columns.

-  Tests show 'jq' sort methods as more reliable than 'sort -V' esp. with alpha suffixes All cases, returns false if none.
-Direct '2>/dev/null' to quieten messages.
+  Tests show 'jq' sort methods as more reliable than 'sort -V' when encountering suffixes In all cases, returns false if none.
+Use '2>/dev/null' to quieten error messages.

   Full version required for stdin and pipes.
 Either or both input methods may be used.
-  May also be installed with 'fv' as an alias or symbolic link.
+  Only use short name links in PATH controlled situations.

 ```